apostrophecms/apostrophe-documentation/docs/getting-started/creating-your-first-project.md

 apos create-project --boilerplate https://github.com/apostrophecms/apostrophe-open-museum test-project
 ```

 This will download a fully functional Apostrophe application codebase.
 Please note that while the Open Museum codebase does power [the official demo](http://demo.apostrophecms.org), the demo's uploaded assets and database are not included when using it as a boilerplate.
+The demo website is the best place to test out an Apostrophe website with completed content.

 ## Logging in